"Bootstrap Domain of Dependence": Bounds and Time Decay of Solutions of the Wave Equation: Frequency-differentiated integral equation solutions

 \end{defi}

 \begin{lemma} The operators $S_{\omega, m}$ and $K^*_{\omega, m}$ are strongly differentiable, and for all positive integers $m$ we have

 and

-in the sense of the $L^2(\Gamma)$ operator norm.
-It follows that, using the symbol $\partial_\omega^m$ to denote the $m$-th derivative of an operator with respect to frequency (with convergence in the sense of the $L^2(\Gamma)$ operator norm), we have
+where the limit is understood in the sense of the $L^2(\Gamma)$ operator norm.
+In other words, using the symbol $\partial_\omega^m$ to denote the $m$-th derivative of an operator with respect to frequency (defined as the limit of quotients of increments, with convergence according to the $L^2(\Gamma)$ operator norm), we have

 and